Sunrise Vibes & Salt Breeze: The Most Peaceful Places to Stay on Portugal’s Alentejo Coast

 Their breakfasts are generous, featuring local jams and strong coffee.
 Afternoons are for quiet reading in a hammock or a dip in the saltwater pool.

-Trippers Terminal tip: Bring binoculars—you’ll likely spot storks and herons along the river.
+Into birds at all?
+Bring binoculars—you’ll likely spot storks and herons along the river.

 How to Get There